-For these commercial loans, the Company utilizes the following internal risk rating scale:
+The Company utilizes the following internal risk rating scale:

-TYPE 1 (Substantially Risk Free)
+Type 1 (Substantially Risk Free)

 General Statement: This rating should be assigned to loans with virtually no credit risk, such as loans fully secured by certificates of deposit and other deposit accounts.
 It may be assigned to other loans to businesses or individuals with little or no risk.